 Another simple solution, albeit much more robust, is to build a pit BBQ using block-work but, to keep things simple by not using mortar in this case.

 Again, it's temporary, but it will last an entire summer and well beyond without any serious maintenance.
 Check out the picture on the left.

 Doesn't look that hard to construct does it?

 Safety Hint: I have heard

 that certain types of rock can crack and shatter at high temperatures -

 And here is a video clip of a guy building a DIY BBQ pit very similar to this picture, it's short but you get the gist of how he's doing it.

 Then there is the permanent brick structure built as a focal point in your garden - built to last decades maybe by a professional builder.

 My own favorite, that I have seen gracing backyards time and again is the bricks and mortar type of construction.
-I have at leat assisted in the building of several of these.
+I have assisted in the building of several of these.

 There are numerous books at Amazon.com contain some nice barbeque plans for varying levels of competence.
 The plans in them give dimensions, quantities of materials and order of work, etc.